Borders of Iran

 Iran has international borders with 13 sovereign countries, both on land and sea.
-It has a total of 5,894 km land borders with Iraq, Turkey, Azerbaijan, Armenia, Turkmenistan, Afghanistan, and Pakistan.
+It has a total of 5,894 km land borders with Iraq, Turkey, the Republic of Azerbaijan, Armenia, Turkmenistan, Afghanistan, and Pakistan.
 With a total of 2,440 km coastline, it has maritime borders with 6 other countries: Kuwait, Saudi Arabia, Bahrain, Qatar, the United Arab Emirates, and Oman.
-The Iran-Turkey border has a 376 km moat, along with a 4 m high concrete wall.
+The Iran–Turkey border has a 376 km moat, along with a 4 m high concrete wall.